-But let’s say you found a motivated seller, negotiated a great price and put the deal under contract.
+But let’s say you found a motivated seller, negotiated a great price, and managed to put the deal under contract.
 Now you need to assign the contract to a cash buyer so that they can close on the deal and pay you your assignment fee.

 The question I get asked all the time is “where do I find these cash buyers?”
 I get emails from our house flipping software clients and subscribers saying “Daniil, I’m having trouble finding any investors to flip deals to”.

 Frankly, this always puzzles me.
 For 2 reasons:

 1) If you’ve approached your wholesaling business correctly, you’ve already identified the cash buyers first, found out what they’re looking for, and found the right deals that fit their criteria.
 You don’t need many buyers for this.
 Just find a few REAL buyers who will buy your deals and then go out and find deals for them.
 See our Wholesaling 101 Part 2 article for this.

 2) In today’s market, there are FAR more hungry cash buyers in almost every single market than there are truly motivated sellers.
 Fact is, I can say with 100% confidence, that if you put a truly good deal under contract, you should be easily able to find multiple cash buyers for it, no matter where you are.

 But let’s say you have a deal under contract and now need to quickly find a cash buyer for it.